 Third, has the abundance of podcasts affected how people think about audio descriptions?
 One would have to imagine the answer is yes, but how?

-To learn more about what makes audio description helpful or unhelpful, I’m going to volunteer as a describer for the Be My Eyes app.
-It enables people who are blind or low-vision to use their smartphone cameras and ask remote sighted volunteers for help distinguishing colors, navigating a new place, and anything else they might want assistance with.
+To learn more about what makes audio descriptions helpful or unhelpful, I’m going to volunteer as a describer for the Be My Eyes app.
+It enables people who are blind or low-vision to use their smartphone cameras and ask remote-sighted volunteers for help distinguishing colors, navigating a new place, and anything else they might want assistance with.